-Two things to check before you depart Zurich: that your route goes via Innsbruck (you don’t want to find yourself hurtling towards Munich on a journey that entirely swerves the Alps) and that your window seats are on the left side of the train.
+Two things to check before you depart from Zurich: that your route goes via Innsbruck (you don’t want to find yourself hurtling towards Munich on a journey that entirely swerves the Alps) and that your window seats are on the left side of the train.
 This guarantees the best view as you skirt the southern bank of idyllic Zurichsee (Lake Zurich) and Walensee, whose opposite bank rises steeply to an impenetrable wall of mountains.

 One of the most iconic moments en route is crossing the iron arch of the Trisanna Bridge, just outside Landeck.
 Raised 87 metres over a river valley, the bridge is watched over by its neighbour, Schloss Wiesberg, a 13th-century Austrian castle set on a woodland cliff edge.
-The photogenic pair are best Instagrammed, however, from the roadside of the famous Silvretta-Hochalpenstraße.
+The photogenic pair are best Instagrammed, however, from the roadside of the famous Silvretta-Hochalpenstrasse.
 This mountain road features 34 panoramic but nerve-shredding hairpin bends (and only opens in the summer).

 Some 50 minutes beyond Landeck your train pulls into colourful, snow-coated Innsbruck.
-Skiing is very much the order of the day, with plenty of famous resorts dotting the surrounding mountains.
+Skiing is very much the order of the day, with plenty of famous resorts dotted the surrounding mountains.
 However, Innsbruck’s old town has a few highlights, such as the Goldenes Dachl, a fire-gilded, copper-tiled roof under which Emperor Maximilian I observed jousting 500 years ago.
-Browse the lederhosen and dirndls at Tiroler Heimatwerk before making your way to the foot of the Zaha Hadid-designed Hungerburgbahn, a series of cable cars that’ll whisk you to the summit of the Nordkette range for one of Europe’s most impressive vistas.
+Browse the lederhosen and dirndls at Tiroler Heimatwerk before making your way to the foot of the Zaha Hadid-designed Hungerburgbahn: a series of cable cars that’ll whisk you to the summit of the Nordkette range for one of Europe’s most impressive vistas.

 As the train clears the last of the Alpine valleys and speeds its way through the Technicolor pastures and hillsides outside Salzburg, you might have to fight the urge to burst into song.
 The Sound of Music was shot here and at several locations across the city.
 It’s no surprises Hollywood chose the city for its most famous musical: sure, it was home to the real von Trapp family, but it’s also as cinematic today as it was 50 years ago when the film was first released.